 - Trim it: While mold that's added to cheese during ripening isn't a concern, mold that grows on the exterior can be a sign that it's not 100% safe to eat.
 However, in hard cheeses, that doesn't necessarily mean you have to toss it, as it's unlikely to have permeated the entire cheese.
 "If you see mold on the outside of hard cheese like Parmesan or Cheddar, cut away at least one inch of the cheese around and below the mold to salvage the cheese," says Michelle Dudash, RDN.
 Soft cheeses like ricotta, cream cheese, goat cheese or shredded cheese are a different story.
 Mold can penetrate these soft cheeses quickly, so it's best to throw them out if you spot any mold whatsoever.

 - Store it safely: Properly choosing and storing cheese can help keep it fresh and free from spoilage.
 When selecting cheese, make sure its texture is smooth, it has no cracks or mold and that it's not hardened or discolored.
 At home, refrigerate it promptly.
-Before you do, make sure the cheese is wrapped tightly in plastic wrap to protect it from mold spores and odors that may live in your refrigerator.
+Before you do, make sure the cheese is wrapped tightly to protect it from mold spores and odors that may live in your refrigerator.
 You can wrap it in plastic wrap or try a two layer approach by wrapping it in a layer of parchment or wax paper first and then covering loosely with a layer of aluminum foil.